Matthew-Hurrell/viva-la-nacho/README.md

 * Acceptance Criteria 2: The recipe should include a large picture and summary and look eye-catching

 ### Tasks:
-- [x] Amend RecipeList class view in views.py to include a queryset for the featured recipe
+- &check; Amend RecipeList class view in views.py to include a queryset for the featured recipe
-- [x] Add featured recipe tags, logic and styling into the index/homepage template
+- &check; Add featured recipe tags, logic and styling into the index/homepage template
-- [x] Test functionality
+- &check; Test functionality

 29. As a **user** I can **view a list of the latest recipes on the home page** so that **I can see if there's anything new that I have missed**